Harry Bennett: Bennett's Pagoda Boathouse

-The Ford PagodaHouse / Harry Bennett Boathouse on Grosse Ile, Michigan is probably the best known of Bennett's residences and has been a Great Lakes Landmark since its construction in the 1930s.
+The Ford Pagoda House / Harry Bennett Boathouse on Grosse Ile, Michigan is probably the best known of Bennett's residences and has been a Great Lakes landmark since its construction in the 1930s.
 Curious boaters, motorists and tour buses stop and admire the architecture and its massive size, literally rising out of the water.
-It was designed by an architect named Angelotti and built by the Ford Motor Co Some history: When it became too dangerous for Henry Ford’s “right-hand man” Harry Bennett to live in Dearborn, the Fords moved Bennett and his family to this Island Residence.
-So cautious was Bennett that he was known to forego leaving by the front door, instead taking one of the yachts, or the tunnel under West River Rd to a car waiting near the Stables to get him to the Rouge Plant in Dearborn.
-The Upper Level with its arched bridge, tile roof and wraparound decks, features three Bedroom Suites, Venetian Glass Bathrooms and Kitchen, Laundry, /Second Kitchen and cedar closets in the Servant’s Hallway, Ford Co.
-Artists’ "cut-plaster" and faux-finish walls, gold leaf dragons, lotus & fish, mahogany-paneled Library and fireplace (with secret panels) The Lower Level is surrounded by a half-acre for parking, and features a hidden circular stairway down to indoor 60’ & 80’ boat wells, Servants' Quarters and a Wine Cellar with Mahogany Bar, which leads to the Tunnel under West River Road.
+It was designed by an architect named Angelotti and built by the Ford Motor Company.
+Some history: When it became too dangerous for Henry Ford's "right-hand man" Harry Bennett to live in Dearborn, the Fords moved Bennett and his family to this Island Residence.
+So cautious was Bennett that he was known to forego leaving by the front door, instead taking one of the yachts, or the tunnel under West River Rd to a car waiting near the stables to get him to the Rouge plant in Dearborn.
+The upper level with its arched bridge, tile roof and wraparound decks features three bedroom suites, bathrooms and kitchen done in Venetian glass, laundry, second kitchen and cedar closets.
+In the servants' hallway, Ford artists executed "cut-plaster" and faux-finish walls, gold leaf dragons, lotus, fish and a mahogany-paneled library and fireplace with secret panels.
+The lower level is surrounded by a half acre of parking and features a hidden circular stairway down to indoor 60’ & 80’ boat wells, servants' quarters and a wine cellar with mahogany bar, which leads to the tunnel under West River Road.